YSHebron/scl-bioinfo/README.md

 # scl-bioinfo

+A proteomics project that aims to **augment, extend, and integrate** parameter-free protein complex prediction methods to improve their performance on various protein interaction networks.
+Focus is on adapting to noisy PPINs and predicting overlapping complexes through purely topological graph clustering.
+Effort is to be made to not include additional biological information such as ontologies and other annotations, and to improve recall without sacrificing precision.

+* Augment - add necessary pre- and post-processing steps to clustering algorithms.
+* Extend - modify clustering algorithm itself as needed, possibly targeting time complexity.
+* Integrate - perform ensemble clustering on multiple clustering algorithms.

-A bioinformatics-proteomics project that aims to extend parameter-free protein complex prediction methods.
-Output will be a prediction pipeline containing an improved algorithm that may integrate more than one unsupervised clustering algorithm.
-Improvements will be based on general performance metrics, currently AUC-PR and F-measaure, but may be composited to include more metrics.
-Benchmarked algorithms will include the original unmodified algorithms and classical protein complex prediction methods.
+Output will be a prediction pipeline that may integrate more than one component unsupervised clustering algorithm.
+Improvements will be based on general performance metrics such as F-scores and AUC-PR with emphasis on biological significance of results.
+Benchmarked algorithms will include the unmodified component algorithms when ran independently and classical protein complex prediction methods.

 ## Usage

-A pipeline CLI for both Windows and Linux is provided, namely `pipeline.ps1` and `pipeline.sh` respectively.
-For quick help on their usage, try running `./pipeline.sh -h` if you're on Linux.
+A pipeline CLI for Linux systems are provided, namely `pipeline.sh`.[^1] For quick help on their usage, try running `./pipeline.sh -h` if you're on Linux.
 This will display the following message:

+[^1]: The pipeline CLI for Windows `pipeline.ps1` is still under construction.

 ```sh
 usage: ./pipeline.sh [-p [ppinfile]] [-r [reffile]] [-o [outputdir]] [-n [negfile]] [-h]